ReproNim/reproschema/docs/41_create_new_protocol.md

 }
 ```

+### What did we add ?

 Let's just highlight the things that have changed.

 We have added a `ui` and an `order` fields.

-`ui` contains `addProperties` where we will be listing all the assessments that we add to our protocol.
+`ui` is for things realted to the user interface and contains `addProperties` where we will be listing all the assessments that we add to our protocol.

 Each assessment is represented by an activity that is given a `variableName` and a `prefLabel`.
-The latter will be used in this case as the name to display on the UI in english.
+The latter will be used as the name to display on the UI in english.

 The field `isAbout` is the URL to point to the schema of that activity.
-You might notice that `rl:PHQ-9/PHQ9_schema` does not look like a typical URL and clearly does not match the one we fed the UI earlier (https://raw.githubusercontent.com/ReproNim/reproschema-library/master/activities/PHQ-9/PHQ9_schema).
-Well this is because we have defined, in the `@context` part of our jsonld, that the `rl` from `rl:PHQ-9/PHQ9_schema` will actually stand for `https://raw.githubusercontent.com/ReproNim/reproschema-library/master/activities/`.
-This shorthand makes it faster for us to write URL but the UI will know how to `expand` this into an actual URL.

 The field `order` is there to indicate which activity should be presented first, second...

 ???
 "Making sure you have a valid json file"
     Json files can get a bit long and you might sometimes forget a coma of a closing square brackets, so to make sure that your json file is correctly formatted you can use a linter.
 For example, you can test individual files on the [json linter website](`https://jsonlint.com/`).

+???
+"JSON-LD expansion"
+    You might notice that `rl:PHQ-9/PHQ9_schema` does not look like a typical URL and clearly does not match the one we fed the UI earlier (https://raw.githubusercontent.com/ReproNim/reproschema-library/master/activities/PHQ-9/PHQ9_schema).
+Well this is because we have defined, in the `@context` part of our jsonld, that the `rl` from `rl:PHQ-9/PHQ9_schema` will actually stand for `https://raw.githubusercontent.com/ReproNim/reproschema-library/master/activities/`.
+This shorthand makes it faster for us to write URL but the UI will know how to `expand` this into an actual URL.

+    Similarly the `reproschema:Protocol` in `"@type": "reproschema:Protocol"` expands in `http://schema.repronim.org/Protocol` because `reproschema` has been indirectly defined in the context of `depression_nimg_schema.jsonld`.
+To be more precise `reproschema` is defined in the [base file](https://raw.githubusercontent.com/ReproNim/reproschema/1.0.0-rc1/contexts/base) which is part of the context of the [generic file](https://raw.githubusercontent.com/ReproNim/reproschema/1.0.0-rc1/contexts/generic) that our protocol points to.

 ### Starting to put things online to see how they look